Painting gloss kitchen cabinets and doors can transform your kitchen. We show you how

 3. Sand and fill

-Use a fine 180-220 grit sandpaper to create a smooth surface.
+A fine 180-220 grit sandpaper is a good choice for this to create a smooth surface.
 Use a dry paint brush to get rid of dust from the sanding process.

-The first coat should be a coat of primer such as Zinsser B-I-N Primer Sealer.
-There are self-priming paints, but using a specialist primer helps create a longer lasting finish.
+A coat of primer such as Zinsser B-I-N Primer Sealer is a good choice.
+Self-priming paints work well, but using a specialist primer helps create a longer lasting finish.

 Place doors (back side down) on three or four same sized blocks – with dust sheets underneath.
 Make sure the door is steady before painting.
 Drawers can be stood on their ends to paint.

-If you have recesses or ornamental trim that a roller won't fit into, paint these first with a 2 or 3 inch brush.
+If you have recesses or ornamental trim that a roller won't fit into, paint these first.

 Now use a mini roller to do three edges on doors and drawers.
 Leave the edge nearest to you until last to avoid accidentally touching it.
 Then paint the front starting in the top right corner and work downwards and across.